Learn how to meal plan in 7 quick and easy steps–it’s not as hard as you think!

 Creating a weekly meal plan is an easy way to simplify your life by eliminating mealtime stress.
-Learn how to meal plan in 7 quick and easy steps!
+Get my tips and tricks, as well as a printable meal plan template!

 It’s then that you realize all of your meat is in the freezer (doh!) and you’re out of boxed macaroni and cheese.
 Your kids are crying and your stomach is grumbling, so you either order a pizza or throw everyone in the car to swing by a restaurant.

-Why Meal Plan?
+Why Should You Meal Plan?

 However, it doesn’t have to be that way!
 If you follow these 7 quick and easy steps to meal planning, you’ll be surprised at just how well this process can simplify your life.

 If you’re intimidated by meal planning, you’ll soon realize just how simple the process can be.
 It involves only a few easy steps, and I’ve created a FREE Weekly Menu Plan printable just for you!

 How to Meal Plan in 7 Quick and Easy Steps

 These steps should only take a few minutes to complete, and you only need to do it once each week.
 Creating a weekly meal plan for your family doesn’t have to be some elaborate endeavor.
 These are the steps that I have used every week for years.